FeatureBaseDB/featurebase-docs/docs/cloud/cloud-troubleshooting/issue-creating-database.md

 ### Cause

-Your credit balance has run out..
+Your credit balance has run out.

 ### Solution